-CMA remains committed to developing a first-class culture to attract, retain and develop good people.
-We encourage an open and honest working environment, focused on results and with a strong team ethic.
+Canopius remains committed to developing a first-class culture to attract, retain and develop good people.
+We encourage an open and honest working environment, focused on results, combined with a proven ability to attract top talent underpinned by a clear Environmental, Social and Sustainability (ESS) strategy.